flash62au/EngineDriver_Home/docs/configuration/ipls.rst

 In the case of the Bell and Horn/Whistle sounds you can optionally include start-up and end sounds.

-The .ipls file, which you will need to create, includes the instruction on which sounds to use in which circumstances, along with the name for this .ipls that should appear in the drop down lists.
+The .ipls file, which you will need to create, includes the instructions on which sounds to use in which circumstances, along with the name for this .ipls that will appear in the drop down lists.

 .ipls File Format
 -----------------

 The first character of each line is the instruction/sound type.

-Lines starting with "/" are comments.
+Lines starting with **"/"** are comments.

+Avoid additional spaces (it will try to trim leading and trailing spaces) i.e don't put a space before or after the colon.

 **n:** - Mandatory = name that will appear in the drop lists in Engine Driver